 - Once a department becomes aware of a conflict with a supplier, it must comply with the statute.

-- The proper paperwork must be completed and submitted to the Board of Regents for review and approval before the transaction is made.
-Only after approval by the regents can the transaction proceed.
-If the proper justifications are not made and the prior approval by the Board of Regents is not obtained, the contract can be voided by the university.
+- The proper paperwork must be completed and submitted to the U-M Regents for review and approval before the transaction is made.
+Only after approval by the U-M Regents can the transaction proceed.
+If the proper justifications are not made and the prior approval by the U-M Regents is not obtained, the contract can be voided by the university.

-- Approval by the Board of Regents is per transaction and does not inherently constitute approval of the conflict of interest supplier for any future transactions.
-Each transaction is subject to independent review by the regents.
+- Approval by the U-M Regents is per transaction and does not inherently constitute approval of the conflict of interest supplier for any future transactions.
+Each transaction is subject to independent review by the U-M Regents.

 - A request for regental review of a conflict of interest transaction does not preclude the normal purchasing policies and procedures.